reini1305/gb_slideshow/Readme.md

     }
 ~~~

 Pressing the A or B button goes to the next/previous text/slide.
+START to return to first slide.

 Pixel art originally by RodrixAP under Creative Commons Attribution 2.0 Generic (CC BY 2.0)